What Is Post-Market Surveillance (PMS) for Medical Devices?

 - Pre-market surveillance—data from the development process can provide early warnings about potential safety issues, and help develop the risk profile of the device.
 An important part of early input is to identify issues in advance, using testing tools that profile the device for quality and security gaps before they are sent to market.

-- Proactive PMS—this involves any activity meant to anticipate and mitigate adverse events before they occur, post deployment.
+- Proactive PMS—this involves any activity meant to anticipate and mitigate adverse events before they occur, post-deployment.
 To be effective, proactive PMS relies on the ability to collect live data from devices deployed in the field, and detect issues early, before they escalate into adverse events.
 Keep in mind that ISO 13485 (Quality Management Systems for Medical Devices), which applies to almost all medical devices on the market, requires “early warning” of adverse events, which requires proactive PMS.

 - Reactive PMS—many PMS activities occur in response to events.
-These might be complaints from patients or medical practitioners, or more severe events known as “vigilance”, which involve serious injury or death.
+These might be complaints from patients or medical practitioners or more severe events known as “vigilance”, which involve serious injury or death.
 Reactive PMS is important, but not sufficient to fully meet regulatory requirements.
 It must be combined with proactive, early warning about issues discovered in the field.

 - Documentation—formal documentation for a PMS program should include a description of data sources and methodology for analysis, how to receive complaints and reports on adverse effects, the risk analysis model, details of corrective action taken, communication procedures, and methods of tracing issues in specific devices.
 In the EU, devices require a formal report known as PMSR or PSUR.
 More details about the structure of these reports can be found in the EU MDR section above.

-- New devices—for new technology, or devices in emerging markets, there will be limited knowledge about patient populations, the complexity of the relevant medical conditions, and interaction with device use.
-This may result in under (or over) estimation of risks.
+- New devices—for new technology or devices in emerging markets, there will be limited knowledge about patient populations, the complexity of the relevant medical conditions, and interaction with device use.
+This may result in an under (or over) estimation of risks.
 To compensate for this, the manufacturer should plan for an active monitoring program to detect unexpected problems or safety issues.
 In many cases, post-market clinical follow-up (PMCF) will be needed to characterize the appropriate clinical use of the device.

 - Medical literature—for devices in an established market, where experience has been gathered with similar devices, literature can provide some aspects of post-market clinical evaluation.
 Literature about similar devices in the market can give manufacturers valuable data about patient populations, comorbidities (other medical conditions experienced by the same patients), and the possible effects of device use.